CactuseSecurity/firewall-orchestrator/documentation/auth/rbac.md

 The following (basic) database roles are defined in ascending order of user rights:
 - anonymous - anonymous users can only access the login page and the roles tables to get more granular permissions
 - reporter - reporters have basic reporting rights (regarding e.g. basic tables, not object/rule tables)
-- reporter-<client> - granular rights may be assigned using specific roles that can only view certain managements and/or devices
+- reporter-\<tenant-x\> - granular rights may be assigned using specific roles that can only view certain managements and/or devices (e.g. belonging to tenant x)
 - reporter-viewall - reporter role for full read access to all devices
 - importer - users can import config changes into the database
 - dbbackup - users that are able to read data tables for backup purposes